AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-release-archive.md

 **Resolved issues:**

 -  We fixed an issue that was causing pages to time out because Redis was taking too long to read/write.
-You can now use the `disable_locking` parameter in Redis configurations to prevent this issue.<!--MAGECLOUD-1311-->
+You can now use the `disable_locking` parameter in Redis configurations to prevent this issue.<!-- MAGECLOUD-1311 -->

 ## v2002.0.2

 **Resolved issues:**

--  The RabbitMQ configuration process now obtains all required parameters automatically.<!--MAGECLOUD-1246-->
+-  The RabbitMQ configuration process now obtains all required parameters automatically.<!-- MAGECLOUD-1246 -->

 ## v2002.0.1